European-Unified-ID/EUID-docs/README.md

 #### How does a holder of EUID know when to refresh the EUID due to salt rotation?

 Metadata supplied with the EUID generation request indicates the salt bucket used for generating the EUID.
 Salt buckets are persistent and assigned to the underlying PII.
-Use the API provided to return which salt buckets rotated since a given timestamp.
+Use the [API](/api/v1/endpoints/README.md) provided to return which salt buckets rotated since a given timestamp.
 The returned rotated salt buckets inform the EUID holder which EUIDs to refresh.
 This workflow typically applies to data providers.

 #### How does a holder of a EUID token know when to refresh it?

-The EUID token is automatically refreshed as part of the refresh token.
+EUID tokens are automatically refreshed.
 This workflow typically applies to publishers and SSOs.

 #### How do companies interfacing with EUID tokens know which decryption key to apply?